Giulio64/IOT2020Assignments/README.md

 ### Important Links:
 1^Assignment

+The following repo contains all the code and resources utilized in the 2020 IOT 1^st Homework/Assignment:

+"In this assignment you will create a cloud-based IoT system that collects information from a set of virtual environmental sensors using the MQTT protocol.
+You will also create a simple web site to display the data collected from the sensors."

 * [Demonstration] See a demonstration on youtube: https://www.youtube.com/watch?v=zjmsmxCqq48&feature=youtu.be
 * [Tutorial]check the post on linkedin with the full tutorial: https://www.youtube.com/watch?v=fjALkbL98r8&feature=youtu.be <-- Please note that due some problems on the youtube video I re-uploaded it on March 26, the original tutorial is from March 24.

 2^Assignment

+"In this assignment we will built on-top of the cloud-based components developed in the first assignment.
+Now we will replace the virtual environmental stations developed using Python/Java, or any other language you decided, with new ones built using the RIOT-OS and MQTT-SN protocol.
+You will use the native emulator of RIOT-OS to run your stations and generate values over MQTT-SN that need to arrive to the cloud via the MQTT.
+You will also use IOT-LAB to execute your RIOT-OS application on real devices."

 * [Demonstration] TBD
 * [Tutorial]check TBD